jariarkko/cave-outliner/README.md

 Options:

+    --auto                    Use default options for best cave map generation.
     --bounding x x y y z z    Set the bounding box area.
 Default is the the model's bounding box.
     --step i                  Set the granularity increment.
 Default is 1.
     --z                       Generate output as viewed from the z direction, i.e.,